Engineers of Sweden

-Engineers of Sweden (Sveriges ingenjörer) is a trade union and professional association in Sweden, gathering 180,000 members.
+Engineers of Sweden (Sveriges ingenjörer) is a trade union and professional association in Sweden, having 180,000 members.

-It was created in 2007 by merger of Sveriges Civilingenjörsförbund, which also used the name Swedish Association of Graduate Engineers in English, with the smaller Ingenjörsförbundet; in 2022 the union changed its English name to the less formal-sounding name Engineers of Sweden.
+It was created in 2007 by the merger of Sveriges Civilingenjörsförbund, which also used the name Swedish Association of Graduate Engineers in English, with the smaller Ingenjörsförbundet; in 2022 the union changed its English name to the less formal-sounding name Engineers of Sweden.